voxpupuli/puppet-zabbix/README.md

 ```

 ##Reference
-There are some overall parameters which exists on the classes (zabbix::server, zabbix::proxy, zabbix::agent & zabbix::javagateway):
+There are some overall parameters which exists on all of the classes:
 * `zabbix_version`: You can specifiy which zabbix release needs to be installed.
-Default is '2.2'.
+Default is '2.4'.
 * `manage_firewall`: Wheter you want to manage the firewall.
 If true (Which is default), iptables will be configured to allow communications to zabbix ports.
 * `manage_repo`:  If zabbix needs to be installed from the zabbix repositories (Default is true).
 When you have your own repositories, you'll set this to false.
 But you'll have to make sure that your repositorie is installed on the host.

 The following is only availabe for the following classes: zabbix::server, zabbix::proxy & zabbix::agent
 * `manage_resources`: As of release 0.4.0, when this parameter is set to true (Default is false) it make use of exported resources.
 You'll have an puppetdb configured before you can use this option.
 Information from the zabbix::agent, zabbix::proxy and zabbix::userparameters are able to export resources, which will be loaded on the zabbix::server.

-###Reference zabbix-server
-* `zabbix_url`: This is the url on which Zabbix should be available.
-Please make sure that the entry exists in the DNS configuration.
-* `dbtype`: Which database is used for zabbix.
+* `database_type`: Which database is used for zabbix.
 Default is postgresql.
 * `manage_database`: When the parameter 'manage_database' is set to true (Which is default), it will create the database and loads the sql files.
 Default the postgresql will be used as backend, mentioned in the params.pp file.
 You'll have to include the postgresql (or mysql) module yourself, as this module will require it.

+###Reference zabbix (init.pp)
+This is the class for installing everything on a single host and thus all parameters described earlier and those below can be used with this class.

+###Reference zabbix-web
+* `zabbix_url`: This is the url on which Zabbix should be available.
+Please make sure that the entry exists in the DNS configuration.
 * `zabbix_timezone`: On which timezone the machine is placed.
 This information is needed for the apache virtual host.
 * `manage_vhost`: Will create an apache virtual host.
 Default is true.
 * `apache_use_ssl`: Will create an ssl vhost.
 Also nonssl vhost will be created for redirect nonssl to ssl vhost.